-It might not be a safety issue at first, but as a senior ages, any number of things can happen to throw a wrench into the works.
+It might not be a safety issue at first, but as seniors age, any number of things can happen to throw a wrench into the works.
 They may develop mobility, vision, or hearing issues that make living on their own a little more difficult.

 It’s necessary to have access to health care and some sort of social structure in order to live in safety in your own home or community.